humemai/taxonomy/README.md

    Each property ID (e.g., `P31`) is a key, and its value is the number of times the property appears in the dump.

-3. Logs: A log file `run_properties_stats.log` is generated, containing:
+3. Logs: A log file `run_property_stats.log` is generated, containing:
    - Total processing time (in days, hours, minutes, and seconds).
    - Total entities processed.
    - Decoding errors.
    - Path to the output file.
    - Top 5 most frequently used properties.

+**On my machine, this took about 2 hours and 40 minutes.**

+## Building a hierarchy using the P31 and P279 triples

+WIP.

 ## Contributing